Skip to main content

 Employment for J-2 Dependents

-Persons in J-2 status may apply for work permission from the U.S. Citizenship and Immigration Service (USCIS) in order to be employed in the U.S. as long as the money earned by the J-2 will not be used to support the J-1 Exchange Visitor.
-Applications and Instructions on applying for J-2 work permission are available on the USCIS website.
+J-2 dependents may apply for employment authorization from the U.S. Citizenship and Immigration Services (USCIS) to be employed in the U.S. Money earned by the J-2 dependent cannot be used to support the J-1 Exchange Visitor or dependents.
+Applications and Instructions on applying for employment authorization are available on the USCIS website.
 Processing times for the Employment Authorization Documents (EADs) vary.

-The current regulations do not prohibit J-2 dependents from attending school either part-time or full-time and pursing a degree program.
+The current regulations do not prohibit J-2 dependents from attending school either part-time or full-time and pursuing a degree program.
 It should be noted however that a J-2 dependent’s status is connected to the J-1 and therefore if the J-1’s status ends or changes to another immigration status, the J-2’s status also ends or changes.
-A J-2 student may want to discuss with an advisor at ISSS the options of changing to an F-1 or J-1 student visa to avoid future difficulties.
+A J-2 student may want to discuss options regarding changing status or category with an ISSS advisor to avoid future difficulties.

 J-2 Dependent Travel